2024 Southport 24 Hour Race

 The 53rd West Lancashire Yacht Club 24-Hour Dinghy Race (More commonly known as the 2024 Southport 24 Hour Race) was an endurance dinghy sailing race that took place between 21 and 22 September 2024.
 The event was sailed on Southport marine lake in Merseyside, England.
+The event was crowned the Royal Yachting Association's "Event Of The Year" at the Dinghy Show in March 2025.

 Both Enterprises and GP14 classes were allowed to compete in the event.

-The race saw many returning and new clubs and competitors, including Olympian Michael Beckett racing for Looe SC, 15 time winners of the event Bolton Sailing Club who finished 5th, and the winners of the previous seven Southport 24 hour races, South Staffordshire Sailing Club.
+The race saw many returning and new clubs and competitors, including Olympian Michael Beckett racing for Looe SC, fifteen-time winners of the event Bolton Sailing Club who finished fifth, and the winners of the previous seven Southport 24 hour races, South Staffordshire Sailing Club.

 Background

 The 2024 edition of the race was the first since 2019, after the event was postponed due to COVID-19 in 2020 and 2021, and was then cancelled for financial reasons in 2022.

+A team led by Richard Westlake, commodore of West Lanceshire Yacht Club, Southport Sailing Club and commodore of Budworth SC at the time Bill Kenyon contributed to the event being held this year.

 Entry list

 The following list contains every entered boat in order of their hull number.
 Past winners are highlighted in bold.